metapages/compute-queues/README.md

 - Example cloud deployments
 - Support for metapage-style workflows using containerized metaframes

-## Why this matters

-Metapage workflows run in the browser—but many scientific tasks require environments like Python or R, which don’t run natively there.
-The container metaframe bridges this gap, letting workflows offload compute to a grid of Docker workers.

-You can plug in your own machine, run a personal queue, or connect a shared cluster.
-Anyone using your workflow will automatically run jobs on their own grid or local machine—no setup required.

-Compute becomes as shareable as your code.
-Just plug in.

 Online docs:
 [Online docs notion source](https://docs.metapage.io/docs/containers)

 ## Developers

+The API runs as cloudflare or deno workers: highly efficient and cost-effective server endpoints that simply record the current job queue.

+Blob storage is via an S3 compatible API.
+Important: in the public version, all jobs are deleted after a week.
+This keeps costs extremely low, and allows us to provide public queues at low cost.

 ### Background

-This service provides docker compute functions as metaframes.
+This service provides docker compute functions as metaframes for the [metapage.io](https://metapage.io) platform.
+This allows sharing complex containerized workflows simply via URLs.

-This service provides an iframe, that allows users to configure running a specific docker container (a **job**) on a specific **queue**.
+This service serves a web cliebt as an iframe (metaframe), that allows users to configure running a specific docker container (a **job**) on a specific **queue**.
 The iframed browser window sends that job configuration to the server, the job is added to the queue, then workers pick up the job, run it, and send the results back.

 To run those docker containers, users can either rent compute from the metapage platform, or run worker(s) themselves, either on their own personal